-The Troll Trail is a continuous marked ski trail, which passes through miles of untouched nature from Høvringen and the Rondane National Park in the north, via Ringebufjellet, to Lillehammer - the Olympic City - in the south.
+The Troll Trail is a ski trail, which passes through miles of untouched nature from Rondane in the north, to Lillehammer in the south.

 Combined with overnight stays at traditional hotels or mountain lodges?
 As you reach your destination for the day, you are served a delicious dinner before you turn in for a good night's sleep.
 The next morning, a new leg of your winter adventure awaits.

 Tempting?
-If so, the Troll Trail from Høvringen to Lillehammer is the perfect choice!
+If so, the Troll Trail (Trolløypa) from Høvringen to Lillehammer is the perfect choice!

 Hailed by backcountry and cross-country skiing enthusiasts as one of Europe’s must-do adventures, the way-marked Troll Trail runs through the majestic Rondane National Park in the north and then traverses gentler mountain terrain to the Olympic city of Lillehammer in the south.
 It is a 7-day trip with daily legs of 22–38 km.